adeze/vscode-canvas/docs/user_stories3.md

     now we connect nodes , we send the conected nodes content also to the ai, but only his parents and parents of parents and so on , like on the web version,

     now i should see from which ai model output is the node created, so for this we put a simple tooltip or text on the top of the node created, saying his model created, like on the web version

+    i have a path problems
+    i have some .md files. that are nested folder for eample the test3.md shoud be test3.md to folder1/test3.md , thats why i got failed to load file. fix this problme,

+    now